-Rotating the foods that your pets eat is one of the best things that you can do for their health and well being.
-Contrary to popularly held beliefs, keeping your pet on one food for his or her lifetime can cause more harm than good.
+Rotating the foods that your pets eat is one of the best things that you can do for their health and well-being.
 Here are some of the “hows and whys” of offering your pet a variety of healthful mealtime options.

 While dogs often transition easily from dry food to canned or raw foods, it can be trickier for cats to switch if they are used to a dry-only diet.
 For a smooth transition:

-• Try many different flavors and textures of canned food
+- Try many different flavors and textures of canned cat food

-• Try dipping kibbles into the canned food to get your cat used to the taste and smell of canned
+- Try crumbling familiar kibbles onto the canned food to entice your cat to try it

-• Put some delicious toppings on the canned food like Cat-Man-Doo bonito flakes, salmon oil, freeze-dried chicken or meat or chicken bits
+- Put some delicious toppings on the canned food like bonito flakes, salmon oil, freeze-dried chicken or meat or chicken bits

-To introduce raw to your cat, try mixing it into a favorite canned food, or ask one of our nutrition experts to recommend an extra-palatable raw food.
-The crunchiness of freeze-dried food can be a great way to get fussy cats used to raw as well.
+To introduce raw food to your cat, try mixing it into a favorite canned food, offer it alongside canned food, or ask one of our pet care specialists to recommend an extra-palatable raw food.
+The crunchiness of freeze-dried cat food can be a great way to get fussy cats used to raw food as well.
 You can also add some warm water to bring the raw to room temperature.
-Dogs usually take to raw food very quickly—just be sure to phase it in gradually since it is so much more nutrient dense than cooked foods.

-By introducing your pet to various foods, you are helping to make sure that he or she is getting the most nutritious and well-rounded diet possible for a longer, happier life!
+By introducing your pet to a variety of foods, you are helping to make sure that they’re getting the most nutritious and well-rounded diet possible for a longer, happier life!